-As noted previously, in fiscal 2020 KKR Aggregator purchased Series B Preferred Stock.
-This preferred stock conveys to KKR Aggregator the right to designate two directors to the Company's Board of Directors and voting rights on an as-converted basis.
-Assuming full conversion of the preferred stock (including any accrued dividends through June 30, 2021) and no other changes to the Company's capitalization, KKR Aggregator would be the second largest shareholder, with a 18.4% stake.
+As noted in Note 23-Equity and Convertible Preferred Stock, in fiscal 2020 KKR Aggregator purchased Series B Preferred Stock.
+This preferred stock conveyed to KKR Aggregator the right to designate two directors to the Company's Board of Directors and voting rights on an as-converted basis.

 On November 16, 2020, KKR Aggregator and affiliated investment funds agreed to sell 146,057 shares of Series B Preferred Stock to HFS Holdings S.à r.l, a private limited liability company incorporated under the laws of Luxembourg that is beneficially owned by Peter Harf, a director of the Company.
-The transaction, which is subject to customary closing conditions, is expected to close on August 27, 2021.
+The transaction, which was subject to customary closing conditions, closed on August 27, 2021.

 In June of 2020, KKR Bidco and Coty entered into a separate definitive agreement regarding a strategic transaction ("Wella Transaction") for the sale of the Company's Professional and Retail Hair business, which was completed on November 30, 2020.
-KKR owns approximately 60% of this separately managed entity and Coty owns the remaining approximately 40%.
+Refer to Note 23-Equity and Convertible Preferred Stock for the definitive agreement entered into with KKR that closed on October 20, 2021.